metasyn/memex/content/entries/projects/sanfreo-euroling.md

 <img src="resources/img/dithered_sanfreo_3.png"></img>

-the sanfreo euroling is a [[diy-synthesizer]]. i made it as part of a [dogbotic](https://dogbotic.com/) course on diy synthesizers. it features:
+the sanfreo euroling is a [[diy-synthesizer]]. i made it as part of a [dogbotic](https://dogbotic.com/) course. it features:

 * a square oscillator
 * an internal clock
-* three low frequency ocsillators (LFOs)
+* three low frequency oscillators (LFOs)
-* a binary divider for creating ocatves
+* a binary divider for creating octaves
 * a multiplexer for creating rhythms
 * "chaos modes"
 * external clock sync